 When you’re hit with sudden invites and opportunities you simply need to look at the decisions you’ve already made.
 It may be an easy yes or no answer but often it’s a little more tricky.
 You may not be able to see your friend again for a few months, or there is perhaps reason to celebrate.
 What this means is that you will need to decide what you’re willing to sacrifice.

 Imagine having a pot of money.
 Once it’s used up it’s all gone!
 That is literally how your bank account works, once you’ve used it, it’s gone.
 You really need to consider the value of your spending each and every time as you’re sacrificing something else.
 If you spend money of dinner (as an example) you may not have enough to service your car next month.
 So to avoid the stress of thinking about these things, write it all down as a budget.

-If you haven’t got a budget then quickly head over here to see the 5 simple steps to start a budget.
+If you haven’t got a budget then quickly head over to Budgeting 101.

 1 – You take charge of your money